 A spokesperson from UCL said ‘we are sorry for the impact this is having on the learning experiences on the learning experiences of our students’.
 But despite a clear awareness of the issue, there are no immediate plans to stop using off-site lecture venues.

 A spokesperson commented that UCL Estates ‘are working urgently with the faculty to find interim solutions including relocating rooms and further improving the quality of equipment available.’

 A Gordian Knot

 UCL did not address why the room bookings issues so disproportionally affect the Physics department, a key point of Tac’s petition.

 Certainly, there is no easy solution.
-The class for quantum physics (which includes Natural Sciences as well as Physics students) totals 240, and UCL has only four lecture theatres able to accommodate a group of this size.
+The class for Quantum Physics (which includes Natural Sciences and Maths and Physics as well as Physics students) totals 240, and UCL has only four lecture theatres able to accommodate a group of this size.
 The Physics lecture theatre has only 53 seats, but each year in Physics numbers 190, not counting Maths and Physics and Natural Sciences students who take a significant number of Physics modules.

 As UCL admits ever more students each year, the student population has outgrown the limited space available.
 Handing exorbitant sums to hotels can only be a stopgap.